MasterCat3/ai-music-generator-idea/README.md

 The robotic assistants and/or farmers would report the data they collected to the central computer for the farm and the computer would crunch the numbers to assess the overall effects of the music production.

+Anonymized, aggregated data from many farms may be of great value.
+Ideally, this data would be combined with locally collected data for each deployment (i.e. each farm or subsection of the farm) for maximum performance and benefit.

-Farmers may choose to opt out of sharing the data collected by the AI system to improve its performance and understanding.
+Farmers may choose to opt out of sharing anon data collected by the AI system to improve the performance and understanding

 ## Data sources and AI methods